 While it is incredibly difficult to determine what makes for a good rigger, there are some guidelines to ensure you keep yourself safe and that there are no misunderstandings.
 Someone may be talented but cannot give you the experience you are looking for.

 - Observation.
-Observe them tying different people, watch for communication and the style in which they play.
-Is it a way of playing that you like.
+Observe them tying different people if applicable, watch for communication and the style in which they tie.
+Is it a way of tying that you are interested in.

 - Negotiation.
 Discuss what is on offer and what is intended.
 Negotiation is useful for all types of play but particularly with rope bondage.
 Do you have a signal for when something is wrong, do you have a safe word, can you speak freely and communicate openly.
 Will you be in an environment where you feel comfortable to do this, if not, it is a good idea to discuss signals such as hand signals for example.
 Be prepared.

 - Ego.
 Don’t fall for ego.
 Ego gets people hurt.
 If the rigger you are considering is more focused on the people watching, then please trust me when I say you do not want to tie with this person.
 You should be their focus.

 - Test them.
 Build your knowledge of anatomy and your own body and do not be afraid to test them.
 Ask them to show you the vulnerable areas, or where they would avoid.
 Ask them to tie a chest harness on you, this way you will get some idea of their skill, communication, confidence and style.
 If you feel unsure or that you are not a match you do not have to tie with them again.